mrward/mrward.github.com/source/_posts/2014-08-10-NuGetSupportInXamarinStudio5-2.markdown

 	  </config>
 	</configuration>

-If you create a NuGet.config file and put it the .nuget directory inside the solution, or in the project's directory, then Xamarin Studio will read the repositoryPath and use it when downloading NuGet packages.
-The path is relative to the NuGet.config file but you can specify a full path if you need to.
+If you create a NuGet.Config file and put it the .nuget directory inside the solution, or in the solution's directory, then Xamarin Studio will read the repositoryPath and use it when downloading NuGet packages.
+The path is relative to the NuGet.Config file but you can specify a full path if you need to.

 Note that if you make a change to the repositoryPath whilst the solution is open you will need to close and re-open the solution for the changes to be detected.